tripl-ai/deploy/aws-fargate-single/2-arc-etl/README.md

 ## Steps to deploy
 ### 1.Update backend s3 bucket name [Optional]

-Ignore this step if you skip the [base infrustructure setup](./base/README.md).
+Ignore this step if you have skipped the [base infrustructure setup](../base/README.md) previously.

 Open the file `provider.tf`, uncomment the following block and update the `bucket` to the one created by your base infrastructure deployment.

 <img src="../image/s3_backend2.png" alt="drawing" width="370" height="200"/>